 You can also reimburse yourself from your HSA.
 Just use a different form of payment, then write yourself an HSA check or transfer money from your online HSA account into a personal account.
 You’re only able to do this for expenses that occurred after you established your HSA.
 So, you can’t reimburse yourself for treatment you had years ago, or you’ll incur the same 20% penalty.

 HSAs are not a type of dental insurance plan.
 They use your own money, taken directly from a paycheck, while insurance coverage comes out of the provider’s pocket, not yours.

 Because they’re separate entities, it’s possible to use insurance coverage and an HSA to cover the cost of your SmileDirectClub treatment.
 Insurance plans that include orthodontic benefits sometimes include at-home aligner treatment like SmileDirectClub.
-In fact, SmileDirectClub has partnerships with UnitedHealthCare, Aetna, and Blue Cross Blue Shield that makes them eligible for in-network coverage.
+In fact, SmileDirectClub has partnerships with the following companies, which makes them eligible for in-network coverage:

 |Contribution adjustments||Anytime||Only during open or special enrollment periods|

 |Expiration||None.
 Unused funds will roll over||Dec.
 31 every year|